poplarbeargi/result-summary-component/README.md

 - Flexbox
 -
 ### What I learned
-uses of pseudo classes, pseudo elements, and data* attribute.
+uses of pseudo classes, pseudo-elements, and data* attributes.

 ### Continued development
-I'm going to make it work with the JSON data next time.
+Creating a random generator of numbers for the each categories and make main score dynamically updated based on the these.

 ## Author